Exclusive: Inside Beyond Meat’s innovative future food lab

 Constant tweaking isn’t simple for a company that refuses to incorporate gluten or GMOs, which competitors like the Impossible Burger rely on.
 “We make our scientists’ lives very difficult,” concedes Brown.

 Beyond Meat refuses the controversial ingredients because it wants to position itself as a healthy food company, one that consumers can feel comfortable consuming three times a day.
 It promotes its healthier leanings first and foremost in its ad campaigns.
 Among its global ambassadors are athletes from the NBA, WNBA, MLB, and World Surf League.
-And recently, it hired Jeff Manning, the acclaimed architect of the iconic “Got Milk?” campaign.
+Several years ago, it hired Jeff Manning, the acclaimed architect of the iconic “Got Milk?” campaign.

 “Can we market it in a way that makes it cool to eat our products, versus an obligation,” says Brown.